 Develops decommissioning oversight policy and guidance and manages programmatic activities.

-Coordinates with DORL on licensing activities for transitioning a facility from decommissioning to operati
+Coordinates with DORL on licensing activities for transitioning a facility from decommissioning to operation.

 05.15 Director, Division of Rulemaking, Environmental, and Financial Support (REFS)

 Leads environmental reviews for the NRC’s licensing actions related to a decommissioning facility attempting to restart.